Chart Color Schemes

 Geraldton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Geraldton's population was 12,552 as of November 2025, according to AreaSearch's analysis.
-This figure represents a 664-person increase from the 2021 Census total of 11,888 people, marking a 5.6% growth rate since then.
-The change is inferred from an estimated resident population of 12,500 in June 2024 and an additional 29 validated new addresses since the Census date.
-This results in a population density ratio of 573 persons per square kilometer.
-Geraldton's 5.6% growth rate positions it within 1.9 percentage points of the SA3 area (7.5%), indicating competitive growth fundamentals.
-Overseas migration was the primary driver of population growth during recent periods.
+Based on AreaSearch's analysis, Geraldton's population is around 12,537 as of Feb 2026.
+This reflects an increase of 649 people (5.5%) since the 2021 Census, which reported a population of 11,888 people.
+The change is inferred from the estimated resident population of 12,334 from the ABS as of June 2024 and an additional 60 validated new addresses since the Census date.
+This population level equates to a density ratio of 573 persons per square kilometer, providing significant space per person and potential room for further development.
+Geraldton's 5.5% growth since the census positions it within 2.6 percentage points of the SA4 region (8.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above-median growth for national non-metropolitan areas.
-The area is expected to increase by 1,535 persons to 2041, reflecting a total increase of 10.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above-median population growth for national non-metropolitan areas is projected, with the area expected to increase by 1,535 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 10.6% in total over the 17 years.

 Frequently Asked Questions - Population